Navid2zp/arvix-monitoring-agent/README.md

 ## What is this?

 This a standalone agent built with [FastAPI][2] to be used with [tractus][1] package.
-You can use this as API server to trace and monitor websites by sending a request describing how you'd like to check the website.
+You can use this as an API server to trace and monitor websites by sending a request describing how you'd like to check the website.

 ## Install/Run